Sex and the Early Teen: What is Going On?

 What are the statistics on contraception use among sexually active teenagers?

-JENNIFER JOHNSON, MD: One of the recent national representative surveys of teenagers found that, in contrast to the 1970s, almost two-thirds of teenagers use contraception the first time they have sex.
+JENNIFER JOHNSON, MD: One of the recent nationally representative surveys of teenagers found that, in contrast to the 1970s, almost two-thirds of teenagers use contraception the first time they have sex.
 That is a far cry from the 10-20% that we were seeing in the Seventies.

 Is this increase a result of education campaigns?